replicatedhq/help-center/content/schedulers/_index.md

                 <div class='flex1 flex-column flex-verticalCenter u-lineHeight--normal right-content'>
                     <span class="logo kubernetesLogo"></span>
                     <h5>Kubernetes + Replicated</h5>
                     <p>Kubernetes is a powerful and popular container orchestration and scheduler platform.
-Many organizations are investing in running their hosted product on Kubernetes, and want to leverage this investment for enterprise installations.
-Replicated minimizes the interactions between your customer and the Kubernetes cluster.
-The Admin Console provides functionality required to manage your application.</p>
+Many organizations are investing in running their hosted product on Kubernetes, and want to leverage this investment for enterprise installations.</p><p>Replicated helps minimize the interactions between your customer and the Kubernetes cluster, with the builtin Admin Console providing the functionality required to manage your application.</p>
                 </div>
                 <div class='flex1 flex-column u-paddingLeft--most flex-verticalCenter left-content'>
                     <ul class="pros-list">